bshevchenko/updev/README.md

 ![updev-landingpage](screenshot-landing.png)

-This repo contains the code for a project submission for BuildUP#2 Hackathon on [buidlbox.io](https://app.buidlbox.io/buidlbox/buidlhacks) which ended Nov.
-27th 2023
+This repo contains the code for a project submission for BuildUP #2 Hackathon on [buidlbox.io](https://app.buidlbox.io/buidlbox/buidlhacks) which ended November 27th 2023.

 upDev is a multi-chain dApp that allows users to connect and verify there developer related accounts from other web2 and web3 services and create a verifiable ownership-proof on-chain.
 It leverages [Lukso Network](https://lukso.network/), [UniveralProfiles Extension](https://chromewebstore.google.com/detail/universal-profiles/abpickdkkbnbcoepogfhkhennhfhehfn), [Polygon Mumbai](https://mumbai.polygonscan.com/) and [Chainlink Functions](https://docs.chain.link/chainlink-functions).